Saga Dawa ས་ག་ཟླ་བ་དུས་ཆེན་

-If you travel to Tibet in the month, you will have a very good opportunity to explore to the religious life of Tibetan. thought, We Tibetans are very dedicated to the spiritual quest. but in this month, where ever you go, you will be most likely to see all the monastery fill with Pilgrims and the religious ceremonies.
+If you travel to Tibet in the month, you will have a very good opportunity to explore the religious life of Tibetan. thought, We Tibetans are very dedicated to the spiritual quest. but this month, where ever you go, you will be most likely to see all the monastery fill with Pilgrims and the religious ceremonies.

 Must date to keep in mind.

 On 8th and 9th there is a cham Dance and prayer flag raising ceremony in Tsurphu Monastery.
 It is believed the prayer flag in Tsurphu monastery has a magical power. locals only have to pull it up the halfway and pole will straight up itself from half way up.
 On the 10th day of the month, there is a giant Thangka display at the Tsurphu monastery on the hill across the monastery.
 If you are visiting the monastery on those three days, see you there as I will be there with a tour group.